-- 38. It is unclear on the face of the legislation whether an employee who regularly receives a part of their normal remuneration in crypto-assets is subject to PAYE or whether FBT applies.
+- 38. It is unclear on the face of the legislation whether an employee who regularly receives crypto-assets as a part of their normal remuneration package is subject to PAYE or whether FBT applies.
 Both views are arguable. - 39.
 Broadly, the scheme of the Act is that consideration in money is subject to PAYE, whereas non-monetary benefits are subject to FBT.
 Crypto-assets are not money in the technical sense (although they share some of the characteristics of money).
 This might suggest that payments in crypto-assets should be subject to FBT.
 However, the distinction between monetary and non-monetary payments is not hard and fast.
 Statutory exceptions make some non-monetary benefits (such as employer-provided accommodation) subject to PAYE.
 Further, the PAYE rules are drafted widely enough to potentially include some other non-monetary payments. - 40.
-Ultimately, the issue turns on whether regular payments in crypto-assets come within the ordinary meaning of "salary or wages".
+Ultimately, the issue turns on whether regular payments in crypto-assets come within the ordinary meaning of "salary or wages" for tax purposes.
 The answer to this is not certain.
 While a regular payment received in crypto-assets has many of the hallmarks of salary and wages, historically salary and wages have been payments in money.
 However, s 6 of the Interpretation Act 1999 requires legislation to be interpreted as applying to modern circumstances.
-While not free from doubt, on balance, the Commissioner's view is that the concepts of "salary" and "wages" are wide enough to encompass some regular payments in crypto-assets.
-Consequently, these payments are "salary or wages" under s RD 5.
+While not free from doubt, on balance, the Commissioner's view is that for tax purposes, the concepts of "salary" and "wages" are wide enough to encompass some regular payments in crypto-assets (although employers will need to be aware of employment legislation).
+Consequently, these payments are "salary or wages" under s RD 5 for tax purposes.
 Therefore, they are "PAYE income payments" under s RD 3 and the PAYE rules apply to them. - 41.
 Because the payments are subject to PAYE, the FBT rules will not apply.